25 Epic 4th of July Party Ideas (That Go Way Beyond Fireworks)

 13. The Patriotic Cake Reveal

 Instead of just bringing out the cake, make it a moment.
-Carry the cake to the table through a brief cloud of white smoke while red and blue smoke rises on either side.
+Carry the cake to the table through a brief cloud of white smoke while red and blue rise on either side.
 Guests will lose it.

 14. BBQ Pitmaster Entrance

 The person pulling the brisket or ribs off the smoker deserves a hero's entrance.
 Have someone pull a smoke bomb as they carry the meat out.
 Theatrical?
 Yes.
-Absolutely worth it?
+Worth it?
 Also yes.

 15. Drink Station Reveal